19 July 2019

 Participants will receive a certificate of participation at the end of the summer school and all necessary documentation to validate the course at their home university.

-EUR 800: This is the reduced participation fee for students.
+EUR 1200: This is the reduced participation fee for students.
+Accommodation not included.
+Social program is included.